 From the onshore cable landing site, the route will extend to the grid connection point inland.
 The route will run underground primarily along public roads, but also includes segments within other previously disturbed corridors such as an existing utility right-of-way.
 After the initial installation, all maintenance work will be accessed via installed manholes.

-• Located over 14 miles from the nearest shore in an area that allows for the minimization of environmental impacts.
+Located over 14 miles from the nearest shore in an area that allows for minimal environmental and human impact

-• Powerful wind speeds and ideal site conditions to support wind turbine foundations.
+Powerful and reliable wind speeds and ideal site conditions to support wind turbine foundations

 STRONG GRID CONNECTION

-on track to start in-state construction in 2019
+on track to start ONSHORE construction in 2019

 Vineyard Wind is the first of several competing projects to have already initiated the full permitting review process, putting the project on track to start in-state construction in 2019.

-• The project will require over 25 federal, state, and local permits and authorizations: the lead federal agency is the U.S. Department of the Interior’s Bureau of Ocean Energy Management and the main state agency is the Energy Facilities Siting Board.
+The project requires over 25 federal, state, and local permits and authorizations: the lead federal agency is the U.S. Department of the Interior’s Bureau of Ocean Energy Management and the main state agency is the Energy Facilities Siting Board.
 Applications were made to both in December 2017.